When Should My Child Have an Orthodontic Evaluation?

 When Early Treatment is Not Needed

 Keep in mind that early treatment may not always beneficial, as many types of problems can be solved more easily and efficiently during the second growth spurt, closer to the teenage years.
-If there is no need for early orthodontic treatment, Dr. Sanders will advise parents about what type of orthodontics will be likely needed in the future and he will also establish a schedule for re-evaluation.
-If there are no additional benefits of starting early, Dr. Sanders will usually wait to begin treatment until the most appropriate stage of growth.
+If there is no need for early orthodontic treatment, Dr. D or Dr. G will advise parents about what type of orthodontics will be likely needed in the future and he will also establish a schedule for re-evaluation.
+If there are no additional benefits of starting early, Dr. Sanders and Dr. Cabrera will usually wait to begin treatment until the most appropriate stage of growth.
 Starting orthodontic treatment at an ideal time can increase the predictability of the result and lead to a lifetime of improved oral health, function and optimal esthetics.

 Phase 2 Orthodontic Treatment

 Early childhood orthodontic treatment, also called Phase 1 treatment, will likely not eliminate the need for braces during the teenage years.
 Phase 1 treatment is only able to address permanent teeth that have erupted and there may be problematic areas in the twelve additional permanent teeth that usually erupt between the ages of 10 and 12.
 If these teeth are not aligned properly, further treatment may be indicated and this phase is usually called Comprehensive Orthodontic Treatment or Phase 2 treatment.